olumidebalogun1/Excel-Project_-Exploratory-Data-Insights-and-Interactive-Dashboard/README.md

 <br>

 ## Project Background
 This project isn’t just an Excel workbook, it’s a **strategic intelligence engine** built to turn raw sales data into business gold.
-Powered by **Exploratory Data Analysis (EDA)** and enhanced with a **2-in-1 automated, interactive dashboard, it transforms complex supply chain datasets into crystal-clear, actionable insights for the leadership team of **Chris & Danielle Supply Chain**.
+Powered by **Exploratory Data Analysis (EDA)** and enhanced with a **2-in-1** automated and interactive dashboard.
+It transforms complex supply chain datasets into crystal-clear, actionable insights for the leadership team of **Chris & Danielle Supply Chain**.

 At the heart of the project lies a deep-dive into sales trends, profitability performance, customer behavior, and regional dynamics from 2021 to 2024.
 But the real power is in how the findings are packaged, **visually compelling, real-time dashboards** that put the most important KPIs at stakeholders’ fingertips.